Advanced development environment¶

 Common tasks¶

-Most of the common tasks are scripted in the tasks.py
+Most of the common tasks are scripted in the tasks.py file (which is using invoke).

 You can get the documentation related to all tasks with: